Evolutionary Behavioral Ecology

 My research focuses on the evolution of social and sexual behavior in taxa ranging from arthropods to humans.
 My interests center on the evolutionary adaptiveness of contingent responses of animal and human minds to challenges associated with sexual reproduction and social living.
 My nearly continuous studies of the sexual selection system of the sierra dome spider, Neriene (= Linyphia) litigiosa (Linyphiidae), are now in their 34th year.
 I involve graduate and advanced undergraduate students in all my research.
 I also spend a good deal of time advising students on their own projects.

 NOTICE: I am looking for a student or postdoctoral "heir" to the sierra dome spider system.
 It deserves continued scientific attention, far more than I can supply.
 I'll meet you in the field, teach you what I know, and show you how its done.
 You'll hit the ground running!
-I'll be in the field at Flathead Lake Biological Station, working on the spider, for the last 3-weeks of July 2014, if you'de like to join me to sample the system and enjoy Northwestern Montana.
+I'll meet you in the field at Flathead Lake Biological Station.
+I'll help you write a grant proposal.
+Contact me if interested.

-There are so many others to thank for enabling me to become a naturalist and a Darwinian, but my doctoral and postdoctoral mentors (see above) are, of course, the most important.
-Teachers I encountered in the Gurdjieff Work have also been vital to my development.
-Without these people, I cannot even imagine what my my inner and outer life would consist of - probably very little.
+There are so many other extraordinary individuals to thank for enabling me to become a naturalist and a Darwinian, but my doctoral and postdoctoral mentors (see above) are the most important.
+Teachers I encountered in the Gurdjieff Work also have been vital to my development.
+Without these people, I cannot even imagine what my my inner and outer life would consist of - probably little.
 Special thanks also to J.A.
-Baker for his book, "The Peregrine," and Shunryu Suzuki, for "Zen Mind, Beginner's Mind," which were especially important in kindling my thirst, early in life, for views of the real world.
+Baker, for his amazing book, "The Peregrine," and Shunryu Suzuki, for "Zen Mind, Beginner's Mind," which were especially important in irreveribly activating my thirst, early in life, for views from the real world.

-A bit more specifically, my ongoing sierra dome spider studies seek to elucidate: (1) the information content of male and female courtship signals and cues, (2) theconditionality of choice mechanisms and sexual preferences, (3) trade-offs amongst sexual preferences, (4) the importance of antagonistic coevolution with diseases in its effect on the evolutionary dynamics of mate choice, (5) the use of polyandry as a tactic to mitigate problems of intersexual competition, harassment, and mate selection, and (6) the multivariate decision rules males use to modulate their fighting behavior and intersexual courtship intensity.
+More specifically, my ongoing sierra dome spider studies seek to elucidate: (1) the information content of male and female courtship signals and cues, (2) the conditionality of choice mechanisms and sexual preferences, (3) trade-offs amongst sexual preferences, (4) the importance of antagonistic coevolution with diseases in its effect on the evolutionary dynamics of mate choice, (5) the use of polyandry as a tactic to mitigate problems of intersexual competition, harassment, and mate selection, and (6) the multivariate decision rules males use to modulate their fighting behavior and intersexual courtship intensity.
 I continue this work primarily at the University of Montana's Flathead Lake Biological Station.